nixworks/public/news/2007/10/30/index.md

 ##### Patricia Etteh
 ### [ Patricia Etteh resigns as speaker of Nigeria's House of Representatives amid accusations of corruption. ](/news/2007/10/30/patricia-etteh-resigns-as-speaker-of-nigeria-s-house-of-representatives-amid-accusations-of-corruption.md)
-_Context: House of Representatives, Nigeria, speaker, Patricia Etteh_
+_Context: Nigeria, House of Representatives, Patricia Etteh, speaker_

 ##### United States Supreme Court
 ### [ The United States Supreme Court halts an execution in Mississippi pending its decision as to whether lethal injections are a form of cruel and unusual punishment. ](/news/2007/10/30/the-united-states-supreme-court-halts-an-execution-in-mississippi-pending-its-decision-as-to-whether-lethal-injections-are-a-form-of-cruel.md)
-_Context: United States Supreme Court, Mississippi, cruel and unusual punishment, lethal injection_
+_Context: United States Supreme Court, cruel and unusual punishment, Mississippi, lethal injection_

 ##### U.S. President
 ### [ The President of the United States George W. Bush nominates James Peake as the next United States Secretary of Veterans Affairs. ](/news/2007/10/30/the-president-of-the-united-states-george-w-bush-nominates-james-peake-as-the-next-united-states-secretary-of-veterans-affairs.md)
 President Bush on Tuesday named a retired Army lieutenant general and executive of a firm that earns most of its revenue from federal veterans programs to head the troubled Department of Veterans...

-##### lawmakers
+##### Lawmakers
 ### [ The United States Congress votes to extend a ban on Internet taxes for another seven years. ](/news/2007/10/30/the-united-states-congress-votes-to-extend-a-ban-on-internet-taxes-for-another-seven-years.md)
 _Context: lawmakers, Internet taxes_